son-link/X-masmatch/README.md

 * Snowman
 * Tió de Nadal (Traditional Christmas character from Catalonia)

-Some of character sprites (Jesus, Dromedary and Reno), the snowflakes are taken from 3 asset packs, the rest are created by me.
+Some characters sprites (Jesus, Dromedary and Reno), the snowflakes are taken from 3 asset packs, the rest are created by me.
 Both sprites, including the rest of the sprites created for the game, will also be released under the same license.
 Both asset packs are from [Public Domain or CC0](http://creativecommons.org/publicdomain/zero/1.0/)

 * [Tiny Dungeon](https://opengameart.org/content/tiny-dungeon) by [Kenney](https://kenney.nl/)
 * [Tiny Creatures](https://opengameart.org/content/tiny-creatures) by [Clint Bellanger](ttps://opengameart.org/users/clint-bellanger) and which is an expansion pack of the previous one.